Tom94/tevclient/README.md

 | `reload_image` | Reloads an image from a specified path on the machine __tev__ is running on.
 | `update_vector_graphics` | Draws vector graphics over a specified image.

-Each function comes with type annotations and a docstring, so should be self-explanatory when used in an IDE.
+Each method comes with type annotations and a docstring, so should be self-explanatory when used in an IDE.

-## Example
+## Examples

-`example.py` demonstrates most available functions in a single script.
-An abbreviated version is shown below:
+More complete examples than the one above can be found in the `examples/` directory of this repository.
+Below is an excerpt that showcases tilewise updating of an image and drawing vector graphics over it.

 ```python
 import time